I am a woman of science and faith.

 I've been teaching Zumba for a solid 10 years.

-I gravitate toward a minimalist life.
-I haven't had cable, a dishwasher or a microwave in years!
+I try to gravitate toward a minimalist life.
+I want to live more, with less.
+Fun fact: I haven'thad cable or a dishwasher in years!

 I love how our future can be changed by simply changing the way we eat.